COURSE TITLE:

 Assignment #2: Read Your Chosen Text.

-Once you have completed watching the movie (or TV show), respond in a two (2) page paper (send to instructor):
+Once you have completed watching the movie (or TV show), respond in a two (2) page paper.

 • How did people respond to the actions by the bully/bullies?
-Be sure to organize behavior into the subgroups of bully, victim (bullied), and observer when appropriate.
+Be sure to organize behaviors into the subgroups of bully, victim (bullied), and observer when appropriate.

 • Based upon your experiences in your school/community, in what ways were the actions and responses depicted realistic?